Vital Information for Visiting International Students

 2nd Semester 2019/2020 Academic Year

-All fresh international undergraduate students are expected to arrive between August 7 and August 9, 2019
+All visiting students are expected to arrive between January 21 and January 23, 2020

-Airport pick up service will be provided by the International Programmes Office for international students during the stipulated dates.
+Airport pick up service will be provided by the International Programmes Office for visiting students during the stipulated dates.

-For this service, kindly send flight details to firstname.lastname@example.org before July 19, 2019.
+For this service, kindly send flight details to email@example.com before Janauary 21, 2020.

-Housing will be provided at the International Students’ Hostel (ISH) until all beds are allocated.
+➢ Housing will be provided at the International Students’ Hostel (ISH).

-Rooms are furnished with beds, mattresses, desks, chairs and wardrobes.
-Students are required to provide for themselves linen, pillows and other bedding and essential room items.
-They can be bought from on-campus stores.
+➢ Rooms are furnished with beds, mattress, desks, chairs and wardrobes.
+Students are required to provide for themselves linen, pillows, toileteries and other bedding and essential room items.
+These can be bought from on-campus stores.

-Students are to report for registration at the International Programmes Office from Thursday, August 15 and Friday, August 16, 2019 with the following:
+Students are to report for registration at the International Programmes Office on Wednesday, January 29 and Thursday, January 30, 2020 with the following:

 ➢ Copy of admission letter